babacarcissedia/paps-sdk/README.md

 # Paps API integration
 Fully tested API integration of https://paps.sn with typescript

-Gain some extra time by using this library if you're looking looking forward to integrate delivery system on your website.
+Gain some extra time by using this library if you're looking forward to integrate delivery system on your website.

 ## Usage